MrReasonable/jira-analyzer/e2e-tests/README.md

 1. Start the backend and frontend services with Docker
 2. Run the tests with Playwright
 3. Stop the services when done

+### Debug vs. No-Debug Mode

+By default, tests run without debug logs for cleaner output.
+This is suitable for CI environments and regular test runs.

+When running without debug logs:

+1. Playwright API debug logs are disabled
+2. Frontend logger is set to "none" mode (completely disables logs)
+3. Browser console messages are suppressed
+4. Console output is significantly reduced

+When running with debug logs (using `make e2e-test-debug`):

+1. Playwright API debug logs are enabled
+2. Frontend logger is set to verbose mode
+3. All browser console messages are displayed
+4. Detailed output is shown for debugging issues

 ## Screenshot Organization